krishsharma0413/krishsharma0413/README.md

 # 💫About Me :

-Currently working on my api [resapi](https://resapi.up.railway.app/)
+Currently working on any open source projects that i can find.
+DM yours on dicord `resetxd#8278`

-Looking for a repo to contribute to.
+`weekend programmer`

 <img src="https://www.codewars.com/users/resetxd/badges/large">